DaniBelmonte/MapKitSwiftUI/README.md

 # MapKitSwiftUI
-Its simply app to get your current location and show into map.
+Its simple app to get your current location and show into map.

 - Location update automatically in map.